Tanzu-Solutions-Engineering/tkg-lab/docs/workload-cluster/01_install_tkg_and_components_wlc.md

 ```bash
 ./scripts/deploy-all-workload-cluster-components.sh
 ```

->Note: This script assumes AWS Route 53 configuration.
-If not using Route 53 then disable running `generate-and-apply-external-dns-yaml.sh` script.
-If you decide to use Google Cloud DNS, please check [these Google Cloud DNS instructions](/docs/misc/goog_cloud_dns.md).

 >Note: Wait until your cluster has been created and components installed.
 It may take 12 minutes.
 >Note: Once cluster is created your kubeconfig already has the new context as the active one with the necessary credentials